Behavioral health providers, who have augmented their clinical practice with Oxevision, have reported:

 (p < 0.001)

-1 Two wards (22-bed female and 20-bed male) with Oxevision were compared to two control wards (20-bed female and 20-bed male).
+1 Two intervention units (22-bed female and 20-bed male) and two control units (20-bed female and 20-bed male).

 3 Bedroom incidents include those occurring in ensuite bathrooms.